Qu3enK/kickstarter-analysis/README.md

 [^1]: Utilize some of description from Module 1 work to assist in writing my background for the Challenge
-[^2]: Utilize some of description from Module 1 Challenge- Deliverable 2 to assist with formulating my analysis for the Analysis of Outcomes Based on Goals section.
+[^2]: Utilize some of description from Module 1 Challenge- Deliverable 2 to assist with formulating my analysis for the Analysis of Outcomes Based on Goals section.!